PostgresApp/PostgresApp/docs/documentation/troubleshooting.md

 ### Resetting Postgres.app

-If you somehow mess up your Postgres.app installation, here's how to start fresh:
+If you somehow mess up your Postgres.app installation, here's how to start fresh.
+***CAUTION: This will delete all your databases, tables and data!***

 1. Quit Postgres.app
 2. Open Activity Monitor, see if any processes name `postgres` are running.
 If so, kill them.
 Kill the process with the lowest pid first; child processes are respawned automatically after killing them.